babibabak/Classification_heart/README.md

 jupyter notebook heart.ipynb
 ```
 ## Usage
-1.Load and preprocess the dataset (heart.csv).
+- Load and preprocess the dataset (heart.csv).
-2.Perform EDA to visualize feature distributions and correlations.
+- Perform EDA to visualize feature distributions and correlations.
-3.Train and evaluate KNN, Decision Tree, and Logistic Regression models.
+- Train and evaluate KNN, Decision Tree, and Logistic Regression models.
-4.Analyze model performance using accuracy, Jaccard score, and confusion matrix.
+- Analyze model performance using accuracy, Jaccard score, and confusion matrix.

 ## Model Performance
 - K-Nearest Neighbors (KNN): Not fully detailed in the notebook but implemented for comparison.